evanwsun/qeciphy/INTEGRATION.md

 ## Timing Constraints

 You must add the following timing constraints to your project for proper operation.

+We recommend instantiating the IP with the name i_QECIPHY or u_QECIPHY.
+The following constraints can then be applied based on the type of transceiver being used.
 These constraints handle the clock relationships within the QECIPHY.

 ### GTY Transceiver Constraints